2023 Solar Incentives Guide for Austin, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are designed to encourage more people to switch their home over to renewable energy.
-Various kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be offered by the state of Texas, by your utility company or by county or municipality, while other incentives are federal.
-Types of solar incentives might include:
+Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are designed to encourage more homeowners to switch their home over to renewable energy.
+Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, while others are handled by the state of Texas or by your utility company, county or municipality.
+Some broad categories of solar incentives include:

 - Tax Exemptions: Tax exemptions may come in two forms.
 The first is sales tax exemption, which is applied when you purchase solar panels.
 The second is property tax exemption.
 This allows you to ignore the added value of your solar system when paying property tax on your home.